gregdegruy/opengl-playground/wiki/BasicOOP.md

 ## Misc.
 Concepts
 * Quads are squares.
 * Tris are triangles.
-* Sampling: openGL uses 0 to 1 and scales depending on resolution and interpolates the color to fill in between for * earch pixel in the screen coordinates.
+* Sampling: OpenGL uses 0 to 1 and scales depending on resolution and interpolates the color to fill in between for * each pixel in the screen coordinates.